edgedb/easy-edgedb/chapter18/index.md

 (If you don't want to see the `n` for the `decimal` type, just cast it into a `<float32>` or `<float64>`.)

 You'll notice now that there could be some debate on how to show money.
 Should it be a `Currency` that links to an owner?
 Or should it be a `Person` that links to a property called `money`?
 Our way might be easier for a realistic game, simply because there are many types of `Currency`.
 If we chose the other method, we would have one `Person` type linked to every type of currency, and most of them would be zero.
 But with our method, we only have to create 'piles' of money when a character starts owning them.
+Or these 'piles' could be things like purses and bags, and then we could change `required link owner -> Person;` to `optional link owner -> Person;` if it's possible for a character in the game to lose them.

 Of course, if we only had one type of money then it would be simpler to just put it inside the `Person` type.
 We won't do this in our schema, but let's imagine how to do it.
 If the game were only inside the United States, it would be easier to just do this without an abstract `Currency` type: